 You can do this by using the Timebank refill scheme to purchase your cleaning products.

-Alternatively contact Gina on 07790329859 who is leading on this for us.
-You can take your empty bottles to her garage and purchase products with safe social distancing procedures in place.
-Alternatively, you can arrange a delivery to your doorstep and she will collect your empties.
+During the current pandemic, contact Gina on 07790329859 to arrange a no-contact delivery to your doorstep and she will collect your empties.

 Prices are competitive.
 Cash only.
 Please wash and save your empty bottles.